Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/columns.md

 ### Offsetting columns

-You can offset grid columns in two ways: our responsive `.offset-` grid classes and our [margin utilities]({{< docsref "/utilities/spacing" >}}).
-Grid classes are sized to match columns while margins are more useful for quick layouts where the width of the offset is variable.
+You can offset grid columns with <!--in two ways: -->our responsive `.offset-` grid classes<!-- and our [margin utilities]({{< docsref "/utilities/spacing" >}})-->.
+Grid classes are sized to match columns<!-- while margins are more useful for quick layouts where the width of the offset is variable-->.

 #### Offset classes